 “She steered the car deliberately at him and the dog.
 He’s cooperating with the investigation and has been placed on administrative leave.
 The investigation will be ongoing with our department and the assistance of the District Attorney’s Office,” Decker said.

-Police then issued a reverse 911 call to more than 400 residents telling them to shelter in place while they looked for the male subject.
+Police then issued an emergency notification call to more than 400 residents telling them to shelter in place while they looked for the male subject.
 After searching the backyards of nearby homes without any results, police determined there was no longer any danger to the neighborhood and lifted the order, Decker said.

 Police then followed up with local cab companies and received a report of a suspicious man without shoes being given a ride to San Bruno.
 Police determined the suspect was dropped off near King’s residence and found Calloway, who’d apparently lost his shoes while running from police, nearby, Decker said.